danielprofili/danielprofili.github.io/index.md

 # Research

-I'm interested in algebraic geometry and number theory, particularly when computers are involved.
-My undergraduate thesis was about the combinatorial structure of certain polytopes in 4 and 5 dimensions, which you can read about [here](https://danielprofili.github.io/research.html).
+I'm interested in computer algebra and geometry.
+I'm currently working on a project with [Hoon Hong](https://hong.math.ncsu.edu/) about generalizing Descartes' rule of signs using Sturm-Habicht polynomials.

-In the past I've also been involved in a project [using neural networks to simulate molecular interactions](https://github.com/danielprofili/quantum-chemistry-neuralnetwork) and another project in which I helped [design algorithms for processing ultrasound images](https://pubs.acs.org/doi/full/10.1021/acs.nanolett.7b02105).
+In the past I've been involved in a project [using neural networks to simulate molecular interactions](https://github.com/danielprofili/quantum-chemistry-neuralnetwork) and another project in which I helped [design algorithms for processing ultrasound images](https://pubs.acs.org/doi/full/10.1021/acs.nanolett.7b02105).
+My [undergraduate thesis](https://smartech.gatech.edu/bitstream/handle/1853/64862/PROFILI-UNDERGRADUATERESEARCHOPTIONTHESIS-2021.pdf?sequence=1) was about the combinatorial structure of certain polytopes in 4 and 5 dimensions, which you can read about [here](https://danielprofili.github.io/research.html).

 # Publications